Horbenkodev/hugo-blog/content/posts/public-and-private-blockchains/index.md

 publishDate: 2018-07-10T00:00:00.000Z
 image: blockchain.jpg
 og_image: blockchain.jpg
-description: No matter who you are or what industry you work in, you've probably heard way more than you ever wanted to know about blockchain, cryptocurrencies and other related things.
-However, despite being on everyone's lips, this technology still remains far from broad adoption and full understanding of its potential.
+description: No matter your industry, you've likely heard plenty about blockchain and cryptocurrencies.
+Despite the buzz, this technology is still far from widespread adoption.
 promote:
   promote: false
 top: false